Don Winslow: Writing

-Political activism
+Political views and activism

+Winslow has spoken in favor of gun control, drug legalisation and reducing incarceration rates for non-violent crimes.
+In 2016, Winslow wrote an op-ed for Esquire arguing that the legalisation of marijuana exacerbated the war on drugs and cartel violence.
+In 2017, he criticized the border wall then-proposed by Donald Trump, saying, "You can build the biggest, best, most beautiful wall – it doesn't matter if the gates are open, and the gates are open 24/7."

 During the 2020 presidential election, Winslow became politically active online, using his own money to champion liberal causes and criticize Donald Trump and his agenda.
 Winslow and Shane Salerno began creating political videos critical of the Trump administration for social media.
 On October 13, 2020, Don Winslow Films released a video critical of Trump prior to his campaign event in Pennsylvania.
 The video features Bruce Springsteen's song "Streets of Philadelphia" and has been viewed almost 10 million times.
 As of January 4, 2021, Winslow's videos had garnered over 135 million views.
 As of April 2022, the total view count was over 250 million.

 A libel lawsuit was filed against Winslow on the basis of comments Winslow made in 2020 about an Irwin County Detention Center contractor, who Winslow had claimed performed illegal hysterectomies purportedly done at the direction of Donald Trump.
 In 2022 a district court ruled that the libel claims could go forward.

+In April 2023, Winslow told The New Zealand Herald that he had no interest in entering politics.